Soccer great Seedorf urges yellow cards to curb racial abuse - WHIZ News

 “We are talking about sport, it has to be transparent — so why would I cover my mouth if I need to say something to my adversary?” the former Netherlands midfielder said.

-Soccer bodies UEFA and FIFA have closed previous disciplinary cases when players alleged racial abuse by an opponent by citing lack of evidence to support their claims.
+Soccer bodies UEFA and FIFA have closed previous disciplinary cases when players say they have been racially abuse by an opponent by citing lack of evidence to support their claims.
 Violators face “a suspension lasting at least 10 matches or a specified period of time, or any other appropriate sanction,” under UEFA’s disciplinary code.

 Seedorf said there was too much talk and not enough action to combat hate speech in soccer stadiums and on the field.

-“I cannot be happy to see certain things to change so slowly because the need is obvious and very urgent,” said the former Ajax, Real Madrid and AC Milan player.
-Seedorf is the only player to be European champion with three different clubs.
+“I cannot be happy to see certain things to change so slowly because the need is obvious and very urgent,” said the former Ajax, Real Madrid and AC Milan midfielder — the only player to win the European Cup with three different clubs.

 Citing the killing of George Floyd in the United States last year, Seedorf said soccer and public authorities should give fans incentives to record incidents of racism and hate speech by “capturing those moments” and sending the footage as evidence.